matiaslina/nodejs-server-functions/README.md

 * `:NodejsStop`
 * `:NodejsRestart`

-First of all you need to set the file that is going to run the server (be /home/user/nodejs-app/app.js the file that runs the server)
+First of all you need to set the file that is going to run the server (be /home/user/nodejs-app/app.js the file that runs the server).
+This is not needed if you set to run the server with `npm`.

 ```
 :cd /home/user/nodejs-app